GitLab Event Collector

 | Server URL | True | |

-| API Key | The API Key to use for connection. | True |
+| API Key | The personal access token created above with Administrator authorization. | True |

 | Fetch Instance Audit Events | When checked, the fetch mechanism will fetch events from the audit_events endpoint.
-That endpoint requires a higher level of authorization, see description for more details. | |
+That endpoint requires Administrator authorization.
+See Audit Events API documentation for more details. | |

 | Groups IDs | False | |